FRRouting/frr/doc/user/kernel.rst

      This is a special filesystem mount that provides an easy way of getting kernel information.

-- routing socket / netlink
+- routing socket / Netlink
-     On recent Linux kernels (2.0.x and 2.2.x), there is a kernel/user communication support called `netlink`.
+     On recent Linux kernels (2.0.x and 2.2.x), there is a kernel/user communication support called `Netlink`.
 It makes asynchronous communication between kernel and FRR possible, similar to a routing socket on BSD systems.

-     Before you use this feature, be sure to select (in kernel configuration) the kernel/netlink support option 'Kernel/User network link driver' and 'Routing messages'.
+     Before you use this feature, be sure to select (in kernel configuration) the kernel/Netlink support option 'Kernel/User network link driver' and 'Routing messages'.

      Today, the :file:`/dev/route` special device file is obsolete.
-Netlink communication is done by reading/writing over netlink socket.
+Netlink communication is done by reading/writing over Netlink socket.

      After the kernel configuration, please reconfigure and rebuild FRR.
-You can use netlink as a dynamic routing update channel between FRR and the kernel.
+You can use Netlink as a dynamic routing update channel between FRR and the kernel.